Ex-grad student held in Arizona professor's fatal shooting - KESQ

 Meixner was an expert on desert water issues.
 Faculty and former students described as a kind and brilliant colleague.

-“This incident is a deep shock to our community, and it is a tragedy,” Robbins said in a statement late Wednesday.
+“This incident is a deep shock to our community, and it is a tragedy,” University President Robert Robbins said in a statement late Wednesday.

 Meixner earned a doctorate in hydrology and water resources from the university in 1999 and joined the faculty in 2005 before becoming the department head in 2019.